Kara Del Toro Looks Smoking Hot In Flirty Pink Crop Top & Short Shorts In Los Angeles

 Maxim bombshell Kara Del Toro recently had her 1 million Instagram followers drooling with her latest update.
-Kara loves to flaunt her incredible curves in skimpy outfits, and isn’t afraid to have fun with her clothing.
+Kara loves to flaunt her incredible curves in skimpy outfits, and she isn’t afraid to have fun with her clothing.
 The bombshell recently shared an ensemble from retailer Boohoo that showcased her assets to perfection.

 Kara selected a matching set made from a soft pink fabric with a subtle white checkered detail on it.
 The top was a crop top with sleeves that came partway down Kara’s forearms with a bit of volume at both the bottom of the sleeve and the shoulder for a romantic vibe.
 The square neckline showcased some of Kara’s cleavage, and the fact that the two sides of the top were held together by button closures ensured that her curves were even further on display.